Essential Items

 - Sunscreen and sun hat

-- Lightweight clothing (but still bring waterproof layer)
+- Lightweight clothing (still bring waterproof)

 Winter